Suryachandrarao229/ocp-devspaces-gamification-ds-challenge-01/README.md

 ### Scenario
 * This simulates the scenario of a developer who is given a task of enhancing an existing service that was created by another developer
-* The challenge (pain) of understanding required extensions is borne done by the developer that is assigned this enhancement task
+* The challenge (pain) of understanding required extensions is borne by the developer that is assigned this enhancement task

 ### Set Up + verification
 * Open a terminal.
 Run the command "chmod 755 mvnw" to change the mvnw file to be executable
+* Run the command "./mvnw compile" to check for errors.
+You will see the code compiles fine
 * Run the quarkus application in live coding mode with the command : "./mvnw quarkus:dev"
 * Select your option "y/n" to the question (if asked) : Do you agree to contribute anonymous build time data to the Quarkus community?
 * On the prompt press [r] to resume testing.
 This will result in an error